This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Instead of thinking, I only have $300 to spend on Christmas on my three kids this year; think, yay, I can spend $100 per child this year!
 We all know that perspective is everything.

 It would also be helpful if your children understand this concept as well.
 Start by redirecting their focus when they say they want something or wish something was another way.
-Gentle reminding and prompting is the way to get them to understand.
+Gentle reminding and prompting is the way to get them to understand to appreciate what they do have.

 2. Only spend what you have available (not what your credit limit is)